fenago/PythonForSASUsers/Lab_6.md

 Click notebook `Chapter 06 -- Hierarchical Indexing.ipynb` in jupterLab UI and run jupyter notebook.

 ## Topics Covered

-MultiIndexing
+- MultiIndexing

-Multi-Indexed Selection
+- Multi-Indexed Selection

-xs() method for cross sections
+- xs() method for cross sections

-Advanced Indexing with .loc indexer
+- Advanced Indexing with .loc indexer

-Using Boolean operators with .loc indexer
+- Using Boolean operators with .loc indexer

-stack() and unstack() methods
+- stack() and unstack() methods

-Resources

 ```
 In [1]: